PhD, Syracuse University, 1977

 With regard to Area 2, preventive interventions, I plan to continue the psychoeducational interventions on memory, cognition, and cognitively based daily functioning that I have been using in the ACTIVE clinical trial and other training studies with at-risk elderly and expand them to include other intervention formats either alone or in combination with psychoeducational interventions.
 Specifically, these would include multimodal interventions involving physical activity and exercise (both aerobic, nonaerobic, and combined aerobic/nonaerobic activity), pharmacologic agents (potentially including vitamin supplements, NSAIDS), and community-based interventions involving cross-generational tutoring and mentoring using the Experience Corps model.
-Along these same lines, I plan to explore the use of using various formats for intervention and service delivery including multimedia interactive CD-ROM technology for cognitive training and internet, web-based technology for promotion of cognitive health care information and preventive health practice for the elderly.
+Along these same lines, I plan to explore the use of using various formats for intervention and service delivery including multimedia interactive technology for cognitive training and internet, web-based technology for promotion of cognitive health care information and preventive health practice for the elderly.

 Finally, with regard to Area 3, long-term outcomes, there is very little in the gerontological and geriatric literature on the long term maintenance of intervention effects for preventing subsequent psychopathology and decline in the aged.
 The effects of most of the intervention studies have been short-lived and highly target-specific with little generalization to non-trained tasks.
 In the ACTIVE study, I will examine 10-year follow-up data on maintenance effects of training on proximal cognitive targets and on everyday functional skills.
-Along with the other PIs, I have a unique opportunity with additional funding to follow this cohort (N = 2,832) for an additional 60 months to characterize developmental course, cohort-related effects, and subgroup variation on outcomes, including outcomes related to quality of life, disability, institutionalization, hospitalization, morbidity, and mortality.
+Along with the other site PIs, I also have a unique opportunity with additional funding to follow this cohort (N = 2,832) for an additional 10 years to characterize developmental course, cohort-related effects, and subgroup variation on outcomes, including outcomes related to quality of life, disability, institutionalization, hospitalization, morbidity, and mortality.
 As part of this effort, I will examine dosage effects of the various interventions and the effects of additional booster or refresher training on intervention effect maintenance.
 Modeling these longer term outcomes should also help us better understand individual, genetic, and environmental factors that predict responsiveness or nonresponsiveness to cognitive intervention in the elderly.

 Honors and Awards